Sihao Cheng 程思浩

 View My GitHub Profile

-I am a postdoc member at the Institute for Advanced Study at Princeton and Perimeter Institute in Canada.
+I am a postdoc member at the Institute for Advanced Study at Princeton and a visiting fellow at Perimeter Institute in Canada.
 I got my Ph.D. in astrophysics in 2021 at Johns Hopkins University.
 I love physics, math, philosophy, classical music, kendo, and anime, and my better half.

 Research

-I am interested in using statistical analysis to reveal beautiful physics and to understand our Universe.
-My interests range from observational cosmology to stellar physics and planets.
-My work led to cosmological applications of a new statistic that borrows ideas from deep learning, the discovery of freezing stars that shine out of gravitational sedimentation, and a “Jupiter” candidate around remnant of a massive star.
-I am currently working on a potential discovery of sharp transition of stellar distribution in our milkyway, a new type of convection in stars, and a search for Planet Nine, a hypothesized new planet in our solar system.
+I am interested in using statistical analysis to reveal beautiful physics and make discoveries.
+My interests range from observational cosmology to galactic dynamics, stellar physics, and planets.
+My work led to cosmological applications of a new statistic that borrows ideas from deep learning, a discovery of freezing stars that shine out of gravitational sedimentation, and a “Jupiter” candidate that opens a unique window to study exoplanets around massive stars.
+I am also working on a new method to map stellar orbit distribution in milkyway and a search for Planet X, a hypothesized new planet in our solar system.

 How to quantify random fields or textures?